-UK broker ICAP to lose role in ISDAfix swaps benchmark
+UK Broker ICAP to lose role in ISDAfix swaps benchmark

 ICAP, like rivals Tullett Prebon TLPR.L and BGC Partners (BGCP.O), makes money by matching buyers and sellers of bonds, swaps and currencies.

-The scandal surrounding Libor, which measures rates at which banks lend to each other, exposed widespread attempts to manipulate survey-based benchmarks.
+The scandal surrounding Libor, which measures rates at which banks lend to each other, has shown how easy it is to manipulate such survey-based benchmarks, and how widespread the practice is.
 Banks such as UBS UBSN.VX, Barclays (BARC.L) and RBS (RBS.L) have paid billions in fines over Libor.

 Last week, Reuters reported that global regulators have now also started looking at reforming benchmarks used in the largely unregulated currency market.